johnnyw66/cookie_session/README.md

 **NEW** 16 Nov 2024 - Make your Smart Speaker announce opportunities - See the README.md in the virtual_button directory

-You could also modify this code to have your smart speaker make instant annoucements by enabling the Alexa 'Virtual Buttons' Skill.

 ## Running the AtoZ opportunity watcher.